-This guide describes how to quickly install Oracle Database Client 12c Release 1 (12.1) on IBM AIX on POWER Systems (64-bit).
+This guide describes how to quickly install Oracle Database Client 12c Release 1 (12.1) on HP-UX Itanium systems.
 It includes information about the following:

-- Reviewing Information About This Guide
+- Reviewing Information About this Guide

 - Logging In to the System as root

 - Configuring Servers for Oracle Database

 - Reviewing Operating System Security Common Practices

 - About Operating System Requirements

-- Operating System Requirements for IBM AIX on POWER Systems (64-Bit)
+- Operating System Requirements for HP-UX Itanium Systems

-- Additional Drivers and Software Packages for IBM AIX on POWER Systems (64-Bit)
+- Additional Drivers and Software Packages for HP-UX Itanium Systems

 - Checking the Software Requirements

 - Separate 32-Bit Client Software for 64-Bit Platforms

-- Creating Required Operating System Groups and Users
+- Creating Required Operating System Group and User

-- Creating Required Directories
+- Creating an Oracle Base Directory

 - Configuring Oracle Software Owner Environment

 - Mounting the Product Disc

 - Installing Oracle Database Client

 - What to Do Next?

 - Additional Information

 - Documentation Accessibility

-1 Reviewing Information About This Guide
+1 Reviewing Information About this Guide

 This guide describes how to complete a default installation of Oracle Database Client on a system that does not have any Oracle software installed on it.
+If there is an existing Oracle software installation on this system, then refer to Oracle Database Client Installation Guide for HP-UX Itanium for more detailed installation instructions

 It describes how to install one of the following installation types:

-- Administrator: Enables applications to connect to an Oracle Database instance on the local system or on a remote system.
-It also provides tools that enable you to administer Oracle Database. - Runtime: Enables applications to connect to an Oracle Database instance on the local system or on a remote system.
+Administrator: Enables applications to connect to an Oracle Database instance on the local system or on a remote system.
+It also provides tools that enable you to administer Oracle Database.

-Instant Client: Enables you to install only the shared libraries required by Oracle Call Interface (OCI), Oracle C++ Call Interface (OCCI), Pro\C, or Java database connectivity (JDBC) OCI applications.
+- Runtime: Enables applications to connect to an Oracle Database instance on the local system or on a remote system. - Instant Client: Enables you to install only the shared libraries required by Oracle Call Interface (OCI), Oracle C++ Call Interface (OCCI), ProC, or Java database connectivity (JDBC) OCI applications.
 This installation type requires much less disk space as compared to the other Oracle Database Client installation types.

-See Also: Oracle Call Interface Programmer's Guide for more information about Instant Client
+See Also: Oracle Call Interface Programmer's Guide for more information about the Instant Client feature

 This guide does not describe how to install the Custom installation type.
-It also does not describe how to perform an in-place client upgrade or how to enable I/O completion ports.
+It also does not describe how to perform an in-place client upgrade.